cornell-ece2300/ece2300-docs/docs/ece2300-lab3ab-music.md

 WAIT_HIGH.
 In the WAIT_HIGH state, the FSM should continue to set the note output to be high.
 Once the counter is done, the FSM should move into the LOAD_LOW state.
-In the LOAD_LOW state, the FSM should load the period into the count-down counter, set the note output to be high, and move into the WAIT_LOW.
+In the LOAD_LOW state, the FSM should load the period into the count-down counter, set the note output to be low, and move into the WAIT_LOW.
 In the WAIT_LOW state, the FSM should continue to set the note output to be low.
 Once the counter is again done, the FSM should move back to the LOAD_HIGH state to repeat the sequence.